1989 VFL grand final: First quarter

 As Brereton himself noted when recalling the incident:

 He almost did the job completely, but luckily none of the impact got me in the head, so I was still able to think relatively clearly.
 I stayed on because I knew that if I had have gone off, that would be the end of my race.
 I’d cool down and I wouldn’t be able to resume again.

 Despite the insistence of the club doctors and trainers, Brereton refused to leave the field and instead was helped to the forward pocket.
-Moments later, the ball came into Hawthorn's attacking zone, and Dunstall kicked a goal.
-Barely a minute later, Brereton, only moments ago on the ground and seemingly out of the game, took a strong mark, then steadied and kicked truly.
+Moments later, a questionable free kick paid to Hawthorn after the centre bounce saw the ball came into their attacking zone, where Dunstall marked and kicked a goal to level the scores.
+Barely a minute after that, Brereton, only moments ago on the ground and seemingly out of the game, took a strong mark, then steadied and kicked truly.
 Brereton's inspirational act lifted the Hawks, and, with the Cats focusing on attacking the man rather than the ball, they slammed on a further six goals to take a commanding 40-point lead at quarter time.
 However, Geelong's physical approach was starting to take its toll on the Hawks.
 Besides the injury to Brereton, John Platten had been concussed, and Robert DiPierdomenico was crunched from behind by Ablett while going backwards to take a mark; consequently, DiPierdomenico had suffered broken ribs and a punctured lung, although the full extent of the injury was not known at the time.